What Do Background Actors Do?

 How to become a Background Actor

-If you want to get booked on one of our projects, the first thing you need to do is make a reservation for a Talent Onboarding session at one of our offices in Los Angeles, New York, Georgia, or Louisiana.
-During Talent Onboarding you will fill out paperwork, then take a photo for our casting platform.
-To make a reservation and learn more about signing up, including the required documentation you need to bring, visit your location’s Sign Up page.
+If you want to get booked on one of our projects, you’ll need to onboard with one of our Central Casting offices in Los Angeles, New York, Georgia, or Louisiana.
+You can learn more about how to onboard with us by visiting your location’s Sign Up page.

 Interested in other types of background work?
 In addition to Background Actors, we book Stand-Ins, who take the place of principal actors for lighting and camera setups, and doubles, who appear on screen in place of a principal actor.

 Minors from 15 days old to 17 years old can also work as Background Actors and doubles in movies and TV shows.
-Our article How to Get Your Child on TV and Movies has all the detailed information you need to sign up and help your minor get cast by Central Casting.
+Our Kids Sign Up page has all the detailed information you need to sign up and help your minor get cast by Central Casting.

 How to get booked

-After you’ve completed Talent Onboarding, you will be able to access and fill out your Central Casting online profile.
-We use this information when booking our shows, so the more accurate information you include, the easier it will be for Casting Directors to determine if you’re right for a role.
+We use the information in your online profile when booking our shows, so the more accurate information you include, the easier it will be for Casting Directors to determine if you’re right for a role.

 The two main ways to get booked are by responding to availability inquiries from our casting platform and by submitting for work on our Jobs page.
 In these messages and posts, Casting Directors include information and requirements for the role, like portrayable age, portrayable ethnicity, union status, and other details.